 Double pilot motors require two pilot lines.
 One line is connected to port "C" while the other line is connected to port "D".
 The motor is in full displacement when port "D" is pressurized and port "C" is vented to tank.
-The motor is in partial displacement when port "C" is pressurized and port "D" and the total to tank.
+The motor is in partial displacement when port "C" is pressurized and port "D" is vented to tank.